Correlation effects obtained from optical spectra of Fe-pnictides using an extended Drude-Lorentz model analysis: Results and discussions

-In Fig. \ref{fig3}, we show the obtained electron-boson spectral density functions ($I^2B(\omega)$) of our four samples.
+In Fig. \ref{fig4}, we show the obtained electron-boson spectral density functions ($I^2B(\omega)$) of our four samples.
 For Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ (Bi-2212), the energy of the sharp peak is proportional to the superconducting transition temperature ($T_c$)\cite{yang:2009}, and its intensity decreases rapidly in the overdoped region\cite{hwang:2007}.
 The obtained $I^2B(\omega)$ of K-doped Ba-122 also exhibits some doping dependencies.
 The peak intensities of underdoped and optimally doped samples are similar, but that of the overdoped sample is significantly reduced, similar to the case of Bi-2212; however, the peak position does not show a systematic change with doping.
 In the inset, we show the mass renormalization factors ($\lambda$) of the four samples at different K-doping levels.
-The mass renormalization factor shows a dome shape, which is different from that of Bi-2212; the $\lambda$ of Bi-2212 monotonically decreases as the doping increases\cite{hwang:2007a}.
-These different doping-dependent behaviors of $\lambda$ of two material systems might be related to the pseudogaps.
-As we mentioned earlier, Fe-pnictide systems have been known to contain the pseudogaps.
-The pseudogaps exhibit similar temperature- and doping-dependent behaviors of those in cuprates\cite{shimojima:2014,moon:2014}.
-In our analysis model, we did not include the pseudogaps.
-In general, if pseudogaps are included, the $I^2B(\omega)$ spectrum, including the sharp peak, will be shifted to a lower energy\cite{hwang:2011}, resulting in an increase in the mass renormalization factor and a decrease in the sharp peak position.
-In this study, we focused on the introduction of the extended Drude-Lorentz model approach.
-In the future, pseudogaps muc=st be included in the analysis model to investigate the pseudogap effects in more detail.
-However, there are some complicated issues regarding the pseudogaps for Fe-pnicties, such as the depth (or strength) and energy scale of the pseudogaps.
+The mass renormalization factor (solid hexagon) shows a dome shape, which is different from that of Bi-2212; the $\lambda$ of Bi-2212 monotonically decreases as the doping increases\cite{hwang:2007a}.
+This dome-shaped renormalization factor looks similar to a peaked London penetration depth observed around the optimal doping in P-doped Ba-122\cite{hashimoto:2012}.
+However, we expect that these different doping-dependent behaviors of $\lambda$ of two material systems might be related to the pseudogaps.
+As we mentioned earlier, Fe-pnictide systems have been known to contain the pseudogaps\cite{shimojima:2014,moon:2014}.
+The pseudogaps exhibit similar temperature- and doping-dependent behaviors of those in cuprates.
+So far, in our analysis model, we did not include the pseudogaps.
+In general, if pseudogaps are included, the $I^2B(\omega)$ spectrum, including the sharp peak, will be shifted to a lower energy\cite{hwang:2012}, resulting in an increase in the mass renormalization factor.